federman/quarto-pdf-dev/assets/typst-template.typ

     ]
   )

-  // Set the report body paragraph justification set par(justify: true)
+  // Don't hyphenate text at the end of lines set text(hyphenate: false)

   // Read in the report write up doc